Super Auto Pets

+Super Auto Pets is an auto battler video game developed and published by Team Wood Games.
+It was released on Steam for Microsoft Windows on September 24, 2021, in February 2022 on iOS and Android, and for macOS in October 2022.
+It is also available to play on a web browser.

-Super Auto Pets is an auto battler video game created by Team Wood Games published on Steam in which the player chooses pets with special abilities to fight against other users.
-The game has rose in popularity ever since popular streamers such as Ludwig and Northernlion have played the game, displaying it to their audiences.
-In February 2022, the game was made available on iOS and Android.
+The player chooses "pets" with special abilities to fight against other users.
+The game gained significant popularity after Twitch streamers Northernlion and Ludwig played the game, introducing it to their respective audiences.

 Gameplay

+Arena Mode

 The game consists of multiple turns which have two phases, the preparation phase and the battle phase.

-During the preparation phase, the player manages their team before going into the battle phase by buying new pets, making pets stronger by feeding them food and increasing their level, and switching the position of the pet in the team.
+During the preparation phase, players manage their team before going into the battle phase by buying new pets, feeding them food, increasing their level, and switching the positions of the pets from left to right.
+Players have 10 gold at the start of each preparation phase, which are used to buy pets, food, and to refresh their shop.
+Players can gain gold by selling pets or by using the abilities of pets with gold-generating abilities.
+The players can spend as much time as they want in this phase.

 The battle phase begins after the player has finished the preparation phase.
-In this phase, the pets battle each other automatically without player control, and the pet on the right-most slot on the player team fights with the pet on the left-most slot on the opponent team.
-When one of the pets faints, the pet on the next slot takes the spot of the previously fainted pet, until one (or both) of the team has no pets left, at which point the battle results in a win, loss, or draw.
+In this phase, the pets battle each other automatically without player control.
+The pet in the right-most slot of player's team fights the pet on the left-most slot on the opponent team.
+When a pet faints, the pet in the right-most slot of the team takes the place of the fainted pet.
+This repeats until one or both of the teams has no pets left, at which point the turn results in a win, loss, or draw.
 If the player wins, they receive a trophy.
 If they lose, they lose a life point (the number of trophies remains the same).
-If the result is a draw, their life points and trophies remain unchanged.
-The player wins the game when they collect all 10 trophies.
+If they draw, their life points and trophies remain unchanged.
+On turn 3, if a player has lost a life point in the previous 2 turns, they regain one life point.
+The player wins the game when they obtain 10 trophies.

 Every two turns, players advance a tier, giving them access to more pets and food, which are generally better than the previous.
 Players begin at tier 1 and advance until tier 6, where they will no longer advance in tiers.

-Players can battle against either other players' pets or AI-generated teams.
+Players battle against either, other players' teams, or AI-generated teams, if there are no players at that turn.
 All battles are performed asynchronously.